seregazhuk/seregazhuk.github.io_old/_posts/2017-08-22-reactphp-promise-timers.md

 At first, let's refresh in memory what is *Promise*.
 A promise represents a result of an asynchronous operation.
 You can add fulfillment and error handlers to a promise object and they will be invoked once this operation has completed or failed.
 Check [this article]({% post_url 2017-06-16-phpreact-promises %}) to learn more about promises.

-Promise is a very powerful tool which allows us to pass around the code eventual results of some deferred operation.
-But there is one big problem with promises: they don't give us much control.
+Promise is a very powerful tool which allows us to pass around the code the eventual results of some deferred operation.
+But there is one problem with promises: they don't give us much control.

 > *Sometimes it may take too long for them to be resolved or rejected and we can't wait for it.*